canjs/can-view-model/can-view-model.md

 console.log(foo); // -> "bar"
 ```

-@param {HTMLElement} element ANy element in the DOM.
+@param {HTMLElement} element Any element in the DOM.
 @param {String} property The property that is being set on the ViewModel.
 @param {*} value The value being set on the property.